EuracBiomedicalResearch/tidyfr/README.md

 CHRIS data is structured in the following hierarchical folder structure:

 - CHRIS data path: base folder containing one or more of
-  - CHRIS data release: folder with data from a specific release containing one or more:
+  - CHRIS modules: a folder bundling all data for a certain module containing one or more:
+    - Module version: a folder defining the version containing one:
-	- CHRIS modules: a folder containing data in the new CHRIS textual dataset format.
+	  - CHRIS data: a folder containing data in the new CHRIS textual dataset format.

-Data from the CHRIS questionnaire data for the CHRIS baseline release would thus be available in a folder `/CHRIS/CHRIS-baseline/Interview-data`.
+Data from the CHRIS questionnaire data for the CHRIS baseline release would thus be available in a folder `/CHRIS/Interview-data/version_1.0/Interview-data`.